johnrees/eu-referendum/README.md

 Totals of all signature counts on a petition calling for a second referendum.
 Grouped by country and UK constituency.
 Pulled from https://petition.parliament.uk/petitions/131215.json and updated once a minute

-### More data to be added soon
+### More data to be added soon, including -

+* newspaper front pages
+* campaign broadcast transcriptions

-I'll take it any data if requested, but I feel this is too important not to be shared.
+I'll remove any data if requested, but I feel this is too important not to be shared.